4levity/crossoff/crossoff-server/README.md

 For an example of the POST body for above:

     GET http://localhost:8080/tickets/example

-To build a distribution TAR in `build/distributions` in order to install the server on another device:
+To install the server on another device, use the tar or zip file in `build/distributions`.

-    ./gradlew distTar